 When can I reserve a lodge for an event?

-2. If there is no selling or giving away food, beverages, or any other items.
+- If there is no selling of food, beverages, or any other items; all food and beverage must be available to invited event attendees only.

 Public Events (regardless of attendance):